 While two backup systems may appear similar at first, you may discover there are stark differences in terms of:

-    If you’re comparing Datto vs. Infrascale, for example, you’ll discover these are two excellent solutions that can be deployed to fit the needs of many businesses.
-But of course, they’re not exactly apples to apples.
+If you’re comparing Datto vs. Infrascale, for example, you’ll discover that both are excellent solutions that can be deployed to fit the needs of many businesses.
+But of course, the comparison is not exactly apples to apples.

 In this post, we take a look at the advantages of both (and some key differences between the two) to help you make a more informed decision for your deployment.

 Infrascale is a leading provider of data backup solutions based in El Segundo, California.
 Officially founded in 2011 (on a foundation of products that Ken Shaw first introduced in 2006), the company has grown steadily over the last decade, opening up offices and data centers around the world.
 The company acquired Eversync Solutions in 2014 to offer on-site disaster recovery solutions, in addition to its cloud backup suite.